Dodge Journey Insurance Rates

 Rates are averaged for all Dodge Journey models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a brief recap of the concepts that were touched on in this article.
+The points below are a recap of the primary concepts that were touched on above.

-- Higher risk drivers who tend to receive serious violations pay an average of $1,490 more annually to insure a Dodge Journey
+- Drivers considered higher risk that have major violations or accidents pay an average of $1,490 more every year to insure a Dodge Journey

 Rate Tables and Charts